literalplus/ipsiblings/README.md

                         Start counting eval batches at this number, default 0.
   --eval-batch-count EVAL_BATCH_COUNT
                         How many batches to evaluate, default all.
+  --eval-discard-results
+                        Discard evaluation results (to only invoke side effects, e.g. keyscan) --eval-totals-in-memory
+                        Compute total stats in memory --eval-recalc-stats   Recompute stats for each batch from candidates.tsv, no evaluation

 SKIP STEPS:
   --skip-eval           Skip any interpretation of collected data